 Wander Getreidegasse in the Old City

 After a tour of Mozhart’s Geburtshaus, you’ll already be on Getrediegass, Salzburg’s most famous street.
 The street is the bustling heart of Salzburg and lined with all kinds of shops and businesses.
-Even if you don’t plan to shop, the architecture of the area is interesting to explore – small doorways that lead into passages and courtyards, elaborate gold gilded signs, and beautiful facades and doorways.
+Even if you don’t plan to shop, the architecture of the area is interesting to explore.
+It’s filled with small doorways that lead into passages and courtyards, elaborate gold gilded signs, and beautiful facades and doorways.

 Have an ice Cream and sit by the Salzach River

-The beautiful Salzach River meanders through the city and is a great spot to rest, have a picnic and an ice cream (!), and people watch.
+The beautiful Salzach River meanders through the city.
+It’s a great spot to rest, have a picnic and an ice cream (!), and people watch.
 You’ll probably find yourself sitting along the river many times during your weekend in Salzburg.

 Listen to Mozart at St. Peter Stiftskeller